Department of Asian Studies

 This metaphor invites us to break free from our narrow viewpoints and embrace broader perspectives—though accepting this invitation is entirely optional, and formal attire is not required.

 Join us as we plunge into deep self-awareness and ascend into the vast, intricate webs of our globalized existence.
-Together, we'll explore the paradox of an interconnected universe, navigating the tumult of human life as we confront the void, uncovering the subtle, often somber beauties of nothingness.
+Together, we'll explore the paradox of an interconnected universe, navigating the tumult of human life as we confront the complexities of existence.
+By engaging with the principles of Chinese philosophy, we gain insight into harmonizing contradictions, finding balance within chaos, and embracing a holistic approach to the challenges of our times.

 VENUE